Skip to main content

 • Outbound connections can be monitored and controlled according to defined access policies

 The Internet Access Gateway functions as the secure internet egress point for enrolled mobile devices.
-This allows traffic originating from roaming devices to be routed through an organizational gateway where inspection and policy enforcement take place.
-As a result, mobile endpoints connecting from external or untrusted environments can maintain consistent security controls and visibility.
+This architecture allows traffic originating from remote or roaming endpoints to be routed through organizational gateways where centralized inspection, filtering, and policy enforcement are applied.

 By routing traffic through a centrally managed gateway, Zenarmor enables you to maintain control over outbound connections, apply consistent policies across mobile endpoints, and monitor internet usage within the overlay network.